 Common Questions about Cleaning Toilets

 Below are some frequently asked questions about cleaning dirty toilets and their answers.
 Remember, when it comes to cleaning your home, just because something can work doesn’t mean it’s a good idea.
-You also need to think about the risk of long-term damage.
+Hopefully, these FAQs will spare you a costly mistake.

 How do I clean my toilet brush?

-This is a perfect example of something that can work but which will cost you more time and money in the long run.
-Both pumice stones and sandpaper are very abrasive.
-Toilet bowls are porcelain.
-Using a strong abrasive on porcelain will, indeed, remove surface stains.
-It will also ruin the slick finish that keeps toilet stains from becoming permanent.
+Toilet bowls are porcelain, and both pumice stones and sandpaper are very abrasive.
+Using a strong abrasive on porcelain might remove toilet stains, but it will also ruin the slick finish that keeps stains from becoming permanent and leave scratches.
 Then you’ll wind up with more toilet stains more often, and they’ll be even harder to remove.